melontini/andromeda-wiki/docs/misc/README.md

 > Totally goes well with [RBIP](https://modrinth.com/mod/rbip)

 By default, all items are required to unlock a recipe, but you can choose to require only one item if you prefer.
 Additionally, you can blacklist certain IDs and namespaces from being generated.
-By default, the minecraft, m-tweaks, and extshape namespaces are blacklisted.
+By default, the minecraft, andromeda, and extshape namespaces are blacklisted.

 The following configuration options are available: